 - Follow the golden rules of meal timing.
 What you eat matters, but so does when you eat.
 Learn more about how timing determines fast, lasting fat loss.)
 Here’s how meal timing should look:

-- Start your morning with a protein shake.
+- Break your morning fast with a smoothie.
 (Find out how to make the perfect one here.)
 People who have breakfast are less hungry and have fewer cravings throughout the day.
 When you have that shake depends on whether you’re fasting.
 If you can, push that shake till 9 or 10 a.m.
 That does not mean skipping breakfast!

 - Eat from the Plate every 4–6 hours.

 - Stop eating about 3 hours before bedtime.
 Have a glass of water before bed if you need to curb hunger.

 - Keep a food journal.
 Tracking what you eat keeps you honest and helps troubleshoot any glitches that come up along the way.
 Let’s say you’re famished at bedtime.
 Go back and look at what you had for dinner.
 Did you eat enough?
 Did you stick to the Plate guidelines?
 One nice “bonus” about tracking: In one study, people who wrote down what they ate lost twice the weight as those who didn’t!
 (1)